wrzeczak/agska/README.md

 This is an **unofficial** project!
 The mods have nothing to do with it so far, and they have no plans to integrate the bot into the server.

-*By the way, the name is meant to be pronounced like* "Agnieszka"*, so you know*
+*By the way, the name is meant to be pronounced like* "Agnieszka"*, in Polish*